If you have decided to grow milkweed to help monarch butterflies on their migratory routes, let me join our fluttery orange friends in thanking you!

 A historically widespread species in the eastern US, this species is an important larval host and source of forage for monarch butterflies.

 It produces nectar 24 hours a day so it is also a tremendous source of forage for many other types of butterflies and moths, as well as honeybees, bumblebees, and other native bees.

 Because of its tendency to spread, A. syriaca is best used in naturalized plantings, such as butterfly gardens, meadows, prairies, or natural areas.
 It can grow into colonies, creating a very large clump of flowers.

 It may be called “common,” but even common things can be extraordinary.

-To add this wonderful wildflower to your landscape, you’ll find both conventionally grown and organic common milkweed seeds for purchase in packs of 150 milligrams at Botanical Interests.
+To add this wonderful wildflower to your landscape, you’ll find both conventionally grown and organic common milkweed seeds for purchase in packets of 30 at Earthbeat Seeds.

 13. A. tuberosa